redpanda-data/connect/website/docs/components/outputs/try.md

 -->

+Attempts to send each message to a child output, starting from the first output on the list.
+If an output attempt fails then the next output in the list is attempted, and so on.

 ```yaml
 output:
   try: []
 ```

-Attempts to send each message to only one output, starting from the first output on the list.
-If an output attempt fails then the next output in the list is attempted, and so on.

 This pattern is useful for triggering events in the case where certain output targets have broken.
 For example, if you had an output type `http_client`